AngelinaTrent339/cheat-engine/dbvm/docs/readme.txt

 Write vmdisk.img to a floppy disk or burn vmcd.iso to cd and boot off it.
 When it's done loading remove the disk and your system will boot further

-To make use of vmcall you need to provide it with 3 passwords, these are: password1 : 0x13371337DEADC0DE password2 : 0xBEEF
-password3 : 0xCAFEBABE13371337

-But can be changed during runtime.
+To make use of vmcall you must provide valid credentials.
+DBVM no longer ships with public default passwords.
+Passwords are generated/obfuscated at runtime and can be changed via the VMCALL_CHANGEPASSWORD command.
+Refer to vmcall.txt for the structure layout and update your calling code accordingly.

 System requirements:
 Intel Core2Duo and higher, or a Intel DualCore 9x0.
 Other variants won't work